top of page

 REQUIREMENTS

-Students applying must be either enrolled in an art program at an institution of higher learning, or a high school senior accepted by a college, university, or specialized school offering degrees in the arts.
+Students applying must be either enrolled at an institution of higher learning, or a high school senior accepted by a college, university, or specialized school offering degrees in the arts.
+Applicants must generally be full-time students although we will recognize those applicants who have special situations, which limit full-time attendance.
+Applicants must reside in Lake County or Sanders County. â€‹ The student must fill out the Scholarship Application Form, including a statement of interest and need, a portfolio, and a transcript.

 ACCEPTANCE

-When the committee does not have a viable student submission for the scholarship, or chooses to give only a portion of the funds allotted, the scholarship committee can choose to fund students or non-profit art groups who sponsor art education, and/ or reduce the cost of local workshops for SAG members.
+When the committee does not have a viable student submission for the scholarship or chooses to give only a portion of the funds allotted, the scholarship committee can choose to fund students or non-profit art groups who sponsor art education, and/ or reduce the cost of local workshops for SAG members.
 All must submit an application and meet with the board for approval.

 BENEFITS